microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 30. Save, commit, push

-31. Watch as continuous delivery makes changes to the VM size in Dev, and again waits for your approval for release to Prod
+31. Watch as continuous deployment makes changes to the VM size in Dev, and again waits for your approval for release to Prod

 32. Review deployment logs, and approve the release to Prod